-The Calgary John Howard Society (CJHS) provides a variety of employment and education programs for adults who are involved, or at risk of becoming involved, with the justice system.
+The Calgary John Howard Society (CJHS) provides a variety of employment and education programs for adults who are making positive changes and moving away from criminal behaviour.
 Our staff provide support services based on clients’ individual needs so they can positively reintegrate into society.

 Meaningful employment and education are two of the most successful ways for an individual to move out of poverty and avoid becoming involved or re-involved in criminal activity.
 With education, job prospects and skills for living in mainstream society, it is much less likely an individual will reoffend.
 This ultimately creates safer communities by giving adults the tools to be responsible, contributing members.

 - Three-week group program to learn job skills (resume writing, interviewing, money management, etc.), training (i.e. for oil and gas, construction and hospitality industries), and self-development skills

 - Note: All LEEP workshops are part of the three-week program and are not offered individually